 It can get tough being a kid around the Halloween season.
-Even though everything is designed to cater towards children and trick or treating, if you’re young and getting into the horror genre, you’re surrounded by titles catered to an older crowd.
+Even though everything is designed to cater towards children and trick-or-treating, if you’re young and getting into the horror genre, you’re surrounded by titles catered to an older crowd.
 Freddy, Jason, Michael Myers… movies you’re not quite old enough to watch yet.

-While some of these have earned their titles as animated classics, a few of them are a bit more obscure.
+While some of these have earned their distinction as animated classics, a few of them are a bit more obscure.
 But all of them help get kids—and adults, for that matter—into the Halloween spirit.

 Tales from the Cryptkeeper

 Any collection of this Saturday morning animated series feels like an anthology film—which is cool, as the old VHS collections of Tales from the Crypt—felt the same way.
 These stories are aimed at kids, but still pull from the same EC Comics material and still feature John Kassir as the voice of the Cryptkeeper, which is a great balance that should please young and old fans alike.

 I’ll admit, this movie feels more like a Christmas movie than a Halloween film, but all of our main characters come from the land of Halloween, so it’s close.
 It’s still a great, great animated classic about trying to fit in, figuring out your place and what you want to do vs. what you feel like you’re supposed to do.
 The music is great, the voice cast is great, so make sure it’s on the list for this Halloween season.

 I didn’t expect this movie to be as interesting and funny as it is, and it wasn’t until later that I discovered it was co-written by the great Dan Harmon of Community and Rick and Morty fame.
 It’s an inventive take on the traditional spooky house story that should have enough to please both the older and younger genre fans.

 The Adventures of Ichabod and Mr. Toad